Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Dress Code: Any comfortable activewear is appropriate.
 Tap shoes required.

-Basic dancewear with skirts/pants and other accessories instead of complete costumes
+Basic dancewear with "rented" skirts and other accessories instead of complete costumes

 Same costume base for multiple classes at each level with separate skirts/pants/accessories for each class

-Separate costume for each class that a student is enrolled in
+Separate costume for each class a student is enrolled in